Hryhorii Skovoroda: Works

-Skovoroda's works during his life were not printed, which was very typical for the 18th century.
-Hryhorii Skovoroda was highly educated in different languages, in particular, Latin, Greek, German.
+Skovoroda's works were not printed during his lifetime, due to censorship by church officials.
+Hryhorii Skovoroda was highly educated in multiple languages, in particular Latin, Greek, German.
 He could read religious literature in German and was influenced by German pietism.
 Brought up in a spirit of philosophical and religious studies, he became an opponent of church scholasticism and the spiritual dominance of the Orthodox Church.
-"Our kingdom is within us" he wrote "and to know God, you must know yourself...People should know God, like themselves, enough to see him in the world...Belief in God does not mean belief in his existence and therefore to give in to him and live according to His law...
+"Our kingdom is within us" he wrote "and to know God, you must know yourself...People should know God, like themselves, enough to see Him in the world...Belief in God does not mean belief in His existence and therefore to submit to Him and live according to His law...
 Sanctity of life lies in doing good to people."

 Skovoroda taught that "all work is blessed by God", but distribution of wealth outside the circle of God called unforgivable sin.
 Skovoroda taught that the only task of philosophy was to seek the truth and to pursue it.
 But in terms of human life, this goal is unattainable, and human happiness lies in the fact that everything has to find the truth.
 This goal can go in different directions, and intolerance of those who think differently, has no justification.
 Similarly, religious intolerance does not find justification for eternal truth revealed to the world in different forms.
 In relation to himself he was entirely uncompromising and as a result he achieved complete harmony between his teaching and his life.
 He was very gentle and observant in relation to others.

-It was only in 1798 that his "Narsisis or Know thyself" was published in the Russian Empire, but without the inclusion of his name.
+It was only in 1798 that his "Narcissis or Know thyself" was published in the Russian Empire, but without the inclusion of his name.
 In 1806 the magazine "Zion Vyestnyk" under the editorship of Alexander Labzin printed some more of his works.
 Then in Moscow in 1837–1839 a few of his works were published under his name, and only in 1861 the first almost complete collection of his works was published.
 On the occasion of the 100th anniversary of the philosopher's death, in Kharkiv (Kharkov), the publication of the famous seventh volume of the Transactions of the Kharkov Historico-Philological Society (1894), edited by Dmitriy Bagaley (after 1918 also known as Dmytro Bahalii), contained the bulk of Skovoroda's oeuvre.

-Here 16 of his works were published, 9 of which appeared for the first time.
+Here 16 of his works were published, nine of which appeared for the first time.
 Also published here was his biography and some of his poems.
 A full academic collection of all known works by Skovoroda was published in 2011 by Leonid Ushkalov.